Council of Peace

 Jasher 34:63-68

-And Isaac the son of Abraham prayed to the Lord for his sons, and he said, “O Lord God, you did promise my father, saying, ‘I will multiply your seed as the stars of heaven,’ and you did also promise me, and establish your word, now that the kings of Canaan are coming together, to make war with my children because they committed no violence.
-Now therefore, O Lord God, God of the whole earth, pervert the counsel of these kings that they may not fight against my sons.
-And impress the hearts of these kings and their people with the terror of my sons and bring down their pride, and that they may turn away from my sons.
-And with your strong hand and outstretched arm deliver my sons and their servants from them, for power and might are in your hands to do all this.”
+Isaac prayed to the Lord for his sons, saying, “O Lord God, you promised my father, saying, ‘I will multiply your descendants like the stars of the sky,’ and you also promised me and kept your word.
+Now the kings of Canaan are uniting to wage war against my children, even though they’ve done no wrong.
+So now, O Lord God, ruler of all the earth, confuse the plans of these kings so they won’t attack my sons.
+Fill their hearts and the hearts of their people with fear of my sons.
+Bring down their pride, and make them turn away.
+With your mighty hand and outstretched arm, rescue my sons and their servants, because all power and strength are in your hands to do this.”

 The sons of Jacob pursue the Amorites and Jacob prays for his sons